Quantum droplets in dipolar quasi-one-dimensional Bose-Einstein condensates in optical lattices: QD in optical lattices

 \section{QD in optical lattices}

 The optical lattice can change effective potential and thus affect the properties of quantum droplets in dipolar Bose-Einstein condensates.
 We see that the occurrence of minimum in effective potential depends on the location of center of mass ($x_0$) in the lattice and width of the QD.
-Particularly, the minimum at $x_0=0$ disappears as the width is relatively large (Fig.3).
-With a view to find the effect of OL, we take $x_0=0.5$ and vary the strength of OL.
+Particularly, {the minimum at $x_0=1.6$ disappears} as the width becomes relatively large (Fig.3).
+With a view to find the effect of OL, {we take $x_0=0.5$} and vary the strength of OL.
 We see that the depth of the potential minimum decreases with increase of lattice strength.
-However, the optimum width for the formation of QD remains unchanged (left panel, Fig. 4).
-The chemical potential versus number of atoms follows the same trend but $d\mu/dN$ remains negative and thus the QDs are linearly stable (right panel, Fig. 4).
+However, the optimum width for the formation of QD remains unchanged (left panel, Fig. 4). {The QDs can be linearly stable if the number of atoms remains below $60$ while the droplet becomes unstable for $P\geq 60$.
+The stability curves for different values of $V_0$ differ if $\mu < 0$ and they approach each other if $\mu > 0$ (right panel, Fig. 4)}.

 With a view to study dynamical behavior of QDs in OL, we solve the coupled Eqs.
-(15) and (17) for non-zero values of $V_0$ and $x_0$, and display the results in Fig. 5.
+(15) and (19) for non-zero values of $V_0$ and $x_0$, and display the results in Fig. 5.
 In presence of both DDI and optical lattice, variation of width with time get modified.
-Particularly, the oscillation of width is not perfectly smooth and indeed motion is quasi-periodic (left panel).
-The density profile of a QD exhibits period motion in the lattice about its initial location (right panel).
-The OL accelerates center-of-mass of the droplet and increases frequency of oscillation of the density profile (Fig. 6).
+Particularly, the oscillation of width is not perfectly smooth.
+Indeed the motion is quasi-periodic (left panel).
+The density profile of a QD, however, exhibits period motion in the lattice about its initial location (right panel).
+Here, the OL accelerates center-of-mass of the droplet and increases frequency of oscillation of the density profile (Fig. 6).
+Particularly, the growth of oscillation frequency with the increase of wave number is saturated at a particular value of wavenumber.
+With the increase of lattice strength, the frequency of oscillation shows parabolic growth.

+{The QDs in dipolar BECs with optical lattices are linearly stable.
+However, the variational approach cannot accurately incorporate shape change of density profile during time evolution and thus unable to demand the dynamical stability.
+In order of this, we calculate density profile with time through numerically solving the dimensionless GP equation in (7).
+In particular, we consider split-step Fourier method \cite{ssf1} for temporal step $\delta t\approx 0.001$ and spatial step $\delta x\approx 0.05$ with initial solution $\psi(x,0)=A(0) {\rm exp}[{-\frac{1}{2}{\left(\frac{x-x_0(0)}{w(0)}\right)}^{2\sigma}}]$.
+In Fig. 7, we plot density profile (top panel) evolving near the center of the trap in absence of optical lattices.
+It shows that the amplitude and/or width of the profile is changing with time but profile is not spreading out.
+In the bottom panel, we compare the results of width variation obtained from variational and numerical calculations and find qualitative agreement between the two results.}